techidaily/site-games-able/source/_posts/dive-into-the-best-11-cost-free-word-game-worlds.md

  Word Cookies lets you shuffle the letters or use hints when you get stuck.
 You will start as a Novice Chef, but with your solving expertise, you will become an Ultimate Chef in no time.
 The game has over 2,000 levels of fun to play through.

-**Download:** Word Cookies for[Android](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU34533/https://play.google.com/store/apps/details?id=com.bitmango.go.wordcookies) |[iOS](https://apps.apple.com/app/word-cookies/id1153883316) (Free, in-app purchases available)
+**Download:** Word Cookies for [Android](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU34533/https://play.google.com/store/apps/details?id=com.bitmango.go.wordcookies) |[iOS](https://apps.apple.com/app/word-cookies/id1153883316) (Free, in-app purchases available)

 ## 6\.
 WordWhizzle Search